The Ultimate Guide to Apartment Marketing Ideas in 2026

 Chatbot Apartment Marketing

-When a user visits your site, a small robotic chat window will appear ready to assist users in finding something on your site or answering questions.
-This is great for when your leasing office is closed or your agents are busy.
-Learn everything you need to know about chatbots.
+When a prospect visits your site, a small chat window appears to help them find floorplans or answer specific questions.
+This is perfect for when your leasing office is closed or your agents are busy with tours.

 People have generally poor experiences calling customer service lines – representatives can be moody, unknowledgeable, or even just unavailable.
 This isn’t to say the same for your community, but it’s super important to stay on top of how your agents are treating residents and prospects over the phone.

 Place a few test calls monthly to your community and grade your experience.
 You will quickly be able to identify areas for improvement or feel satisfied with your agents’ abilities.
-Check for their tone of voice, knowledge about the property, rent, floor plans, etc., and how they “sell” your property or try to get prospects in for a tour.

 You could also place some test calls to competing communities to assess and learn from them.